formapro/FpOpenIdBundle/Resources/doc/configure_user_manager.md

 ### Step 2.
 Configure FpOpenIdBundle

-Now when we have our own Identity class we can tell the bundle about it:
+Now that we have our own Identity class we should tell the bundle about it:

 #### 2-a.
 With Doctrine ORM